iot49/iot49.org/_sources/ide/app.md

 # Docker App

 *ide49* is a docker application, consisting of several containers, loosely coupled via shared data and a dedicated internal network.
-Each has its own copy of Linux, avoiding incompatibilites, e.g. from different libraries.
+The all share a single Linux kernel, but each container has its own copy of programs, avoiding incompatibilities, e.g. due to different libraries.

 Customization - both modifying existing features and adding new ones - can be done easily, right from within *ide49*.